 Despite the owners' love of urban life, once you are inside the house, secondary glazing ensures that the sounds of city life fade away and it's so quiet you could (almost) believe you were in the countryside.

 An Edwardian lithograph takes centre stage.
 The emphasis here is on texture with layering of fabrics and hints of pattern, such as gentle geometricsand small abstracts.

-The owners had seen similar rounded, comfortable dining chairs in a restaurant, so interior designer Anna Hewitson had these made and upholstered in the same advent colour as in the adjoining music room.
+The owners had seen similar rounded, comfortable dining chairs in a restaurant, so interior designer Anna Hewitson had these made and upholstered in the same advent color as in the adjoining music room.